Reports and other documents

 There is no provision for Assistant Ministers or backbench members to table documents on non-sitting days.

-Covering letters should be signed by the Minister or the Member.
+1. Covering letter signed by the Minister

 Timing of Tabling on Non-Sitting Days